scopplestone/testing/docs/userguide/features-and-models/BC-particle-solver.md

 |      y (=2)      |    (z,x)    |
 |      z (=3)      |    (x,y)    |

 Using the regions, multiple pumps can be defined on a single boundary.
 Additionally, the BC can be used as a sensor by defining the respective type:

     Surf-PorousBC1-BC=3
     Surf-PorousBC1-Pressure=5.
     Surf-PorousBC1-Temperature=300.
     Surf-PorousBC1-Type=sensor

 Together with a region definition, a pump as well as a sensor can be defined on a single and/or multiple boundaries, allowing e.g. to determine the pressure difference between the pump and a remote area of interest.

+(sec:surface-chemistry)=
 ## Surface Chemistry

 Modelling of reactive surfaces is enabled by setting `Part-BoundaryX-Condition=reflective` and an